lightscapevr/website/markdown/drawing.md

 #### HTC Vive
   * Trigger - Used to do the action of the current tool.
 Is similar to clicking with a mouse.
-  * Touchpad - This is the ⋮ menu button.
+  * Touchpad - This is the ⋮ tools button.
 Hold it in to choose which tool you want to use.
 The touchpad is also used to scroll in various tools.
   * Grip buttons - Hold in these buttons to move and scale your model.
   * Small top button - This is the context menu button.
 Hold it in to get additional options for the current tool.
   * Small bottom button - Is the Steam Home button and will load the Steam Home Page.
+Can be disabled in SteamVR.
 #### Oculus Rift
   * Trigger - Used to do the action of the current tool.
 Is similar to clicking with a mouse.
   * Thumbstick - Used only to scroll.
   * Grip button - Hold in these buttons to move and scale your model.
-  * X or A buttons - This is the ⋮ menu button.
+  * X or A buttons - This is the ⋮ tools button.
 Hold it in to choose which tool you want to use.
   * Y or B buttons - This is the context menu button.
 Hold it in to get additional options for the current tool.
   * Left menu button - Unassigned.
   * Right Oculus button - Default action of loading the Oculus home page.